LoopKit/loopdocs/docs/nightscout/remote-overrides.md

     * iOS 15 or newer
     * Nightscout version 14.0 or newer

-!!! danger "Thinking ahead"
-    LoopCaregiver, an app that is under development, will only work on iOS 16.
+    Not required and still under development, but users who are testing this separate app are pleased

+    * LoopCaregiver app (iOS 16 or higher) enables the following from the caregiver's phone
+        * monitor Loop
+        * issue remote commands for carbs, bolus and overrides

+    The expanded capabilities for remote commands in Loop-dev are currently documented in this [Remote Carb/Bolus Guide](https://docs.google.com/document/d/1wPpCljo9NuwllltjhImf7YZReIgqP9yF05PN7E6hphM).
+That information will be incorporated into LoopDocs soon.

 ## Step 1: Update the Looper's iPhone settings

-For remote overrides to successfully deploy on a Looper's iPhone, they will need to have two settings on the iPhone enabled.
+For remote commands to successfully deploy to a Looper's iPhone, they will need to have two settings on the iPhone enabled.

 1. The slider in iPhone -> Settings -> Loop -> Notifications needs to be turned to Allow Notifications
 1. The slider in iPhone -> Settings -> General -> Background App Refresh -> Loop must be enabled